 - A693 Oxhill, Stanley (section of grass verges opposite Eden Terrace)

 - A693 Beamish roundabout and part of adjacent roadside verge

-The vibrant creations, courtesy of our Clean and Green teams, include various species of wild flowers and herbaceous plants.
-Annuals such as pretty poppies and colourful cornflowers and popular perennial plants such as oxeye daisies and scabious will also be in bloom.
+The vibrant creations, courtesy of our Clean and Green teams, included various species of wild flowers and herbaceous plants.
+Annuals such as pretty poppies and colourful cornflowers and popular perennial plants such as oxeye daisies and scabious were also in bloom.

-Not only are the wild flowers eye-catching and provide a beautiful splash of colour, they are also haven habitats for pollinators like bees and butterflies.
+Not only were the wild flowers eye-catching and provided a beautiful splash of colour, they were also haven habitats for pollinators like bees and butterflies.

 Royal Horticultural Society (RHS) Northumbria in Bloom

 The wild flowers in Durham City form part of the entry into the RHS Northumbria in Bloom competition.
 In 2016 Durham City scooped Gold and overall category winner of 'Champion of Champions' in Northumbria in Bloom and also won Gold in Britain in Bloom.

 The schemes at Chester-le-Street and Stanley also form part of the towns' entries into the RHS Northumbria in Bloom competition.
 Last year Chester-le-Street won a Silver Gilt and overall category winner in the Large Town category and Stanley secured Silver for only their second year of entry in the Town category.